THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ MY DISCLOSURE FOR MORE INFO!

 7. Turn on some tunes.

 Finally, download Spotify, Apple Music, Pandora, etc and play some tunes while you work!
 I have a few different playlists I alternate between while I’m working, depending on what kind of mood I’m in and what I’m working on.
 If I’m working on a project where I have to create copy and really think about what I’m writing, I’ll put on some music that’s suited for focusing or studying.
 If I’m working on creating a graphic or something creative, I’ll put on an upbeat playlist to help get me in a happy mood and get my creative juices flowing!
 But regardless, I really do think it helps to have something on to listen to help the time pass and to tune out whatever you might have going on in the background.
+(If you want some playlist inspo for working from home, check out my post “6 Spotify Playlists to Help You Focus!”)

 Thanks for reading friends!
 I hope these tips are helpful and I hope everyone is staying safe and healthy.
 Let me know any great WFH tips you have below!
 Until next post, Xx.